 Now you’ve got a CMYK ICC profile (one way or another), you can prepare your CMYK file.

 Depending on the nature of your advert, you might choose to build a CMYK file from the beginning; or you might prepare the whole thing in RGB, and convert at the end.
 This article doesn’t discuss all of that.

-All I want to focus on is the matter of out-of-gamut colors.
+All I want to focus on is the matter of out-of-gamut colours.

 Newsprint has a tiny gamut.
 An eensy weensy gamut, in fact.
 Wander past a newsagency, and take a look at the brightest red in a newspaper, compared to the bightest red in a magazine.
 Dull, huh?

 So, when you convert RGB to newsprint CMYK, you might get a shock.
-Some of your bright colors will die.
+Some of your bright colours will die.
 It’s disappointing, but we just have to make the best of it.

-Photoshop gives us a few ways of checking for these out-of-gamut colors before conversion:
+Photoshop gives us a few ways of checking for these out-of-gamut colours before conversion:

-Soft-proof using the Newsprint ICC profile to see which colors “ain’t gonna make it”.
+Soft-proof using the Newsprint ICC profile to see which colours "ain’t gonna make it".